-Health conditions that increase the risk of heat-related illness include heart, lung, or kidney disease, obesity, high blood pressure, and diabetes, says Smith.
+Savicic/Shutterstock Health conditions that increase the risk of heat-related illness include heart, lung, or kidney disease, obesity, high blood pressure, and diabetes, says Smith.
 Additionally, groups of people who are at highest risk are adults over 65 and infants and children under the age of four, because they adjust to heat more slowly.
 Certain common medications can also increase the risk, says family physician and assistant professor at Rowan University School of Osteopathic Medicine, Jennifer Caudle, DO.
 These include beta blockers and calcium channel blockers (common heart meds), diuretics or “water pills,” some psychiatric meds, diet pills and antibiotics.
 Illegal drugs like cocaine, amphetamines, ecstasy and mushrooms can also increase the risk of heat-related illness.
 “People should be aware of medicines that can reduce the body’s ability to cool itself,” says Vijay Jotwani, MD, Houston Methodist primary care sports medicine physician.
 “Those include antihistamines which many people take for allergies.”
 Plus, find out the difference between heat stroke and heat exhaustion.

-Could you recognize heat stroke symptoms in yourself or someone else?
+Werayuth Tes/Shutterstock Could you recognize signs of heat stroke in yourself or someone else?
 Knowing when to seek medical help is crucial, which is why Raukar recommends remembering the following acronym: HEAT: High temps; Exercise (or activity); Acting confused; Time to call 911.
 Make sure to monitor the victim closely while taking steps to bring the body’s internal core temperature down: Move to a cooler location, sip water, loosen clothing to allow the heat to escape from the body, and apply cool, wet clothes to as much of the skin as possible.
 Learn how to spot dangerous signs that you’re overheating and what to do about it.